msqrobRefit <- function(object, formula, i, subset, fcol, name,

 theme(legend.position = "bottom") +

-ggtitle("TPR-FDP curves using all proteins in the data")
+ggtitle("TPR-FDP curves using all proteins that were quantified")

-The code is almost the same as for the main plot, except we add a filtering step where we require, for each comparison, that p-values are not missing for all 5 approaches, effectively focusing on the set of proteins that have been estimated by all approaches.
+- In the code for the TPR-FDP plot considering the common proteins, we add a filtering step where we require, for each comparison, that results are present for all 5 approaches, effectively focusing on the set of proteins that have been estimated by all approaches.

 performance_common <- group_by(results, feature, contrast) |>